نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Introduction and Objective: The impact of modern life has led to an increase in sedentary behavior and a decrease in physical activity among children.
-One of the most accessible solutions in any school or public urban space is the creation of a dynamic playground.
-The aim of this study was to investigate the effects of 32 sessions of dynamic playground training on the motor and cognitive performance of 10-year-old overweight girls.
+Objective: The impact of modern life has led to increased sedentary behavior and reduced physical activity among children.
+One of the most accessible solutions in schools or urban public spaces is the creation of dynamic yard.
+This study aimed to investigate the effects of 32 sessions of dynamic yard training on the motor and cognitive performance of overweight 10-year-old girls.

-Methodology: The participants of this study included 30 overweight 10-year-old girls, selected randomly from schools in Hamedan city based on their Body Mass Index (BMI).
-Physical performance was assessed using the Bruininks-Oseretsky Test of Motor Proficiency (BOT-2).
-Executive functions were also evaluated using the Stroop test and simple reaction time tasks.
-To compare results, analysis of covariance (ANCOVA) was used.
+Method: Participants included 30 overweight 10-year-old girls selected randomly from schools in Hamedan based on their Body Mass Index (BMI).
+Physical performance was assessed using the Bruininks-Oseretsky Test of Motor Proficiency (BOT-2), while executive functions were evaluated using the Stroop Test and Simple Reaction Time Test.
+Analysis of covariance (ANCOVA) was used to compare the results.

-Results: The results indicated that dynamic playground training significantly improved running speed and balance (p < 0.05).
-Furthermore, after the intervention, there was an increase in the number of correct responses and a decrease in the number of unresponsive stimuli in both the reaction time test and the Stroop test (p < 0.05).
+Results: The findings indicated that dynamic playground exercises significantly improved subscales of running speed and balance (p < 0.05).
+Additionally, after the intervention, there was an increase in the number of correct responses and a decrease in the number of unanswered stimuli in both the reaction time and Stroop tests (p < 0.05).

 کلیدواژهها [English]